-The biggest differences between the different types are; noise, price, size, and movement pattern/smoothness.
+The biggest differences between the different types are; noise, price, size, storage movement pattern and smoothness.

-You can find all about those differences below so you can make the choice that’s right for your situation.
+I’ll go over all those differences by type below so you can make the choice that’s right for your situation.

 Rowers are great for gyms with low ceilings.
-Click here to find more about why that is and what you other options are.
+If you want to know what other options you have under a low ceiling, click here.

-Air rowers, also known as flywheel rowers use the air for resistance.
+Air rowers have a flywheel that’s a fan blade.
 The rowing motion is turned into rotation at the flywheel.
 It’s usually not a flywheel like in a car but more like a big fan.
 The fan pushes the air which gives resistance.

-Air rowers don’t really have a way to change the resistance level.
-The way the resistance changes is by rowing faster.
+The way the resistance changes the most is by rowing faster.
 If you go faster the fan blade has to spin faster which creates extra resistance.
+Because air resistance isn’t linear but is progressive, this gets really tough when you’re pushing yourself hard.
+There is pretty much unlimited resistance available.
+Restricting the airflow changes how the strokes feel.

 The good thing is that this type of resistance always matches your capabilities.
 If you go slower, the resistance becomes lower, if you go faster the resistance goes up.
 This is similar to what you would experience in the water.